 Your university experience offers a lot more than the degree certificate you end up with – in fact, it teaches a number of soft skills that will be valuable to you long after you graduate.

-When you’re on the hunt for graduate jobs (and especially if you don’t have a lot of work experience), the range of experiences and skills gained at university will help you to stand out in what is an increasingly competitive pool of candidates.
+When you’re on the hunt for graduate jobs (and especially if you don’t have a lot of work experience to add to your graduate CV), the range of experiences and skills gained at university will help you to stand out in what is an increasingly competitive pool of candidates.

 And once you’ve actually landed a graduate job, many of the transferrable skills that you learnt outside of your degree will continue to offer value – now, and as you progress in your career.

 You'll no doubt remember the nerves you experienced on your first day at university.
 It might not have felt like it then, but if it was your first time living away from home, paying rent, or even managing your own time, you were learning a valuable life lesson – how to be independent.

 This is something that will come in handy in any job, when you’ll be required to use your own initiative and work autonomously on different projects and tasks.

 Although we always advocate asking questions during your first few weeks of your job, (and never being afraid to ask for help!), demonstrating the ability to work alone will show your new employer that you are confident in your work, and that you will ultimately add value to their company.

 Moving forward, being able to work independently will prepare you for more responsibilities, and possible managerial positions in the future.